 of your own composition.
 Combine into one paragraph, reordering

 to produce the most interesting results.

 - Substitution (1): "Mad libs."
 Take

 a poem (or other source text) and put blanks in place of three

 or four words in each line, noting the part of speech under each

 blank.
 Fill in the blanks being sure not to recall the original

 context.
-You can use a random word generator for this.
+You can use a random part of speech generator (or the random word generator) for this.

 (2): "7 up or down."
 Take